Blog Profiles: Women’s Leadership Blogs

 Anna Jasinski is a former employee of PR Newswire and former magazine journalist.
 Follow her on Twitter at @annamjasinski.

-Rocky Parker is the manager of Audience Relations at PR Newswire.
+Rocky Parker is the Digital Content Lead at Cision.
 Check out her previous posts for Beyond Bylines.
 When she’s not working, Rocky typically can be found cooking, binge-watching a new show, or playing with her puppy, Hudson.